 - Check your kraut every few days to ensure it’s still submerged.

-If you’re seriously interested in getting healthy, restoring your digestion, and boosting your energy, then check out my new comprehensive program Restore your Gut Health, details here, https://eatyournutrition.com/restore-your-gut-health-program.
-In the program, you get a ton of delicious satisfying recipes as well as strategies that will help rebuild your intestinal flora.
+If you’re interested in getting healthy, restoring your digestion, and boosting your energy, check out my new comprehensive program Restore your Gut Health, details here, https://eatyournutrition.com/restore-your-gut-health-program.
+In the program, you get a ton of delicious, satisfying recipes, as well as strategies that will help rebuild your intestinal flora.

-Or join me on my Facebook page, https://www.facebook.com/EatYourNutrition, where I’ll be sharing more information, tips, and recipes to help you live a happier, healthier life.
+Or join me on my Facebook page, https://www.facebook.com/EatYourNutrition, where I’ll share more information, tips, and recipes to help you live a happier, healthier life.